![]() |

 Today's painter Ernest-Ange Duez, born on March 8, 1843, is unknown to me.
 Wikipedia only has a French page on him so it might say something about his fame.
 French Wiki gives 7 March as his date of birth but other sites give 8 March.
 He was trained at the Parisian ateliers of Isodore Pils and Carolus-Duran.
 He made his debut at the Paris Salon in 1868.
 His painting The Honeymoon (1873) caused a scandal at the Salon because of the depiction of two lovers in modern dress strolling through the forest.
 He painted both portraits and landscapes.
 I like this painting posted here, because it makes you want to know the reason behind the rebuff and the blue colour of the dress is beautiful.
 But unfortunately I couldn't find any additional information on the painting.
 It was hard to find its location.
-Apparently it's been put up for auction at some point.
-The link I provided for the biography in English, is of a New York gallery and the photo caption with this painting says 'sold'.
-So I guess it is in private hands.
+Apparently it's been put up for auction at some point and it might be in private hands.

 No comments: